 We can have a similar implementation where after authenticating the login credentials user would land on the dashboard page.
 In case if user logs in first time then the dashboard page will be shaded and there will be a focussed pop-up to present form for data collection.
 User would not be able to close the pop-up.
 There will be two buttons- submit and cancel.
 Cancel button will take user to home page.
 Submit button will verify the mandatory data and store them in user profile and let user be on dashboard.

-Mandatory fields: User address (multiple text fields for locality and pincode), Weight, Height, Medical history and Allergies (if any).Medical history and allergies should be in the form of questions.
+Mandatory fields: User address (multiple text fields for locality and pincode), DoB, Gender, Current Weight, Goal Weight, Height, Description (about urself, not mandatory), Medical history/allergies etc. (one time only should be in the form of questions).
 In case if user selects yes then should get a text box to mention details.

 The dashboard would be the home page after user logs-in.
 Dashboard title- “Fitness Dashboard”